-It is one of the area’s most anticipated annual festivals, but the Taste of Montgomery County also fulfills a very important role: the Taste is the largest fundraiser for the General Lew Wallace Study & Museum, located on the grounds in Crawfordsville where Lew Wallace penned his masterwork, Ben-Hur.
-The 14th annual Taste of Montgomery County will be held from noon to 10 p.m.
+It is one of the area’s most anticipated annual festivals, but the Taste of Montgomery County also fulfills an important role: the Taste is the largest fundraiser for the General Lew Wallace Study & Museum, located on the grounds in Crawfordsville where Lew Wallace penned his masterwork, Ben-Hur.
+The 15th annual Taste of Montgomery County will be held noon to 10 p.m.
 Saturday.

 The General’s Study building is one of the gems of Crawfordsville and has seen visitors from around the globe for more than 100 years.
 The Study is filled with the General’s original artifacts and personal memorabilia, most of which have been in the Museum’s collection since Wallace’s death in 1905.

 All revenues from admission ticket sales at this year’s Taste will fund the Museum’s extensive programming and annual exhibit.
-This year the museum’s annual exhibit focuses on Lew’s creativity.
-Museum programming in 2021 includes the Hoosier Authors Book Club, the Dr. Howard Miller Lecture Series, a Behind the Scenes Tour, and the Hoosier Author Fair in November.
+This year the museum’s annual exhibit focuses on recent acquisitions to the Museum’s collections.
+Museum programming in 2022 includes the ongoing Hoosier Authors Book Club, the Dr. Howard Miller Lecture Series in September and October, and the Hoosier Author Fair in November.
 Information about fall programming is online at www.ben-hur.com/events.